 In that same book, the authors Wolever and Reardon argue against “catastrophizing”.
 This advice has been incredibly helpful as it indeed is common to “catastrophize”, in other words, our all-or-nothing thinking makes us assume that disastrous outcomes will follow from one “negative” action.
 Let’s say you have a sweet tooth and you are trying to go off sugar, but end up having three cookies at lunch.
 After this single act, you feel like a failure, someone with no will-power and so on, and you start binging the moment you arrive home.
 Instead, if you stop with those three cookies, and have a wholesome dinner with lots of veggies, you will be feeling much better, both physically and emotionally, and taking another big step towards breaking the cycle of binging.

 Meal prepping is a lifesaver, too!
 You don’t have to prep a whole cuisine, just steam some veggies, air-fry them, wash some fruits.
 Make healthy more convenient.
 The more healthy foods you have in the kitchen, the less likely you will seek comfort from cupcakes.
+If you need more support to meal plan, I highly recommend PlateJoy.
+Especially if you select the batch meal option on the personalization page you will have a healthy meal at hand every day of the week.
+They have a trial period which is free, and if you do decide to subscribe, you can get $10 off with the code IVYCHAN10.
+Just sayin’.

 I don’t think any diet, even a non-diet such as intuitive eating, will be a long-term solution to emotional eating as long as we don’t deal with the emotions first.
 This is because our bodies will crave and accept whatever it is to comfort us.
 I am not talking about the sudden need for a particular mineral or, say, protein.
 I am talking about eating without hunger, without being able to stop yourself from finishing the entire container of chips, even though you are stuffed.
 There is no magic pill or a magic diet to stop emotional eating; but I think that once you come face to face with your emotions, give them a name, make them almost tangible, you will be able to break this habit.
 Until then, let’s keep on using the tools (such as meal prepping, etc.) to control and manage it!